Foxtel Movies: Pop-up channels

 In February 2016, Foxtel Director of Television Brian Walsh announced the two summer channels were ratings successes and as a result more pop-up channels would launch in the future.

 Over the 2016 Easter long weekend, Foxtel Movies launched a Harry Potter themed pop-up channel, airing the series of 8 movies back-to-back.

 From 8 July until 11 July 2016, Foxtel Movies launched a The Fast and the Furious themed pop-up channel, airing all seven films back-to-back.

 From 22 July until 31 July 2016, Foxtel Movies launched a Star Trek themed pop-up channel, airing all twelve films back-to-back.

 From 30 September until 3 October 2016, Foxtel Movies launched a Star Wars themed pop-up channel, airing all seven movies back-to-back.

 From 29 October until 31 October 2016, Foxtel Movies launched an A Nightmare on Elm Street themed pop-up channel in celebration of Halloween, airing all nine movies back-to-back.

 In celebration of Christmas, a 12 Days of Christmas pop-up channel featuring Christmas-themed movies was available from 14 December until 25 December 2016.

 Similar to Foxtel Movies inaugural pop-up channel, a Best of 2016 channel was available from 26 December until 31 December 2016.
 Featured films included Mad Max: Fury Road, The Martian, and Jurassic World.

 A Star Wars-themed pop-up channel, featuring all seven movies back-to-back launched on 1 January 2017, and was available until 5 January 2017.
 The channel coincided with the death of Star Wars actress Carrie Fisher.

 From 26 January until 29 January 2017, a Resident Evil themed pop-up channel launched, airing the first five films.
 The launch coincided with the theatrical release of the sixth and final installment of the series and the Australia Day public holiday.

 From 24 February until 27 February 2017, Foxtel Movies launched a Batman vs Superman themed pop-up channel featuring 14 Batman and Superman movies.

-Coinciding with Arnold Schwarzenegger's visit to Australia, from 17 March to 20 March 2017 an Arnold Schwarzenegger dedicated pop-up channel launched, featuring 19 of his films; including titles such as Conan the Barbarian, Total Recall, Terminator 2: Judgment Day, and Escape Plan.
+Coinciding with Arnold Schwarzenegger's visit to Australia, from 17 March to 20 March 2017 a Schwarzenegger dedicated pop-up channel launched, featuring 19 of his films; including titles such as Conan the Barbarian, Total Recall, Terminator 2: Judgment Day, and Escape Plan.

 From 14 April until 17 April 2017, coinciding with the Easter weekend, Foxtel Movies launched an X-Men themed pop-up channel, airing all nine movies back-to-back.

 From 12 May until 15 May 2017, Foxtel Movies launched an Alien vs. Predator themed pop-up channel, airing 10 movies from the Alien, Predator and Alien vs. Predator franchises back-to-back.
 The channel coincided with the theatrical release of Alien: Covenant.

 From 19 January until 21 January 2018, Foxtel Movies launched a Heath Ledger dedicated pop-up channel, airing 17 of his most popular and critically acclaimed films.
 The channel coincided with the 10 year anniversary of the Australian actor's death.